SSWConsulting/SSW.People.Profiles/Jerwin-Parker/Jerwin-Parker.md

 Jerwin has worked for an array of organisations building upon his skills in marketing, leadership, innovation and strategy.

-From working as an Evangelist for the Microsoft Consumer Device and Sales team, driving Innovative strategies as an Event Marketing Manager at I Heart Uni (Australia's leading University Event Service), to leading a market research project with the Australian Human Rights Commission, to working as an Team Lead for Humanitarian Affairs Asia - Jerwin's impacts are far and wide.
+From working as an Ambassador for the Microsoft Consumer Device and Sales team, driving Innovative strategies as an Event Marketing Manager at I Heart Uni (Australia's leading University Event Service), to leading a market research project with the Australian Human Rights Commission, to working as an Team Lead for Humanitarian Affairs Asia - Jerwin's impacts are far and wide.

 Academically, Jerwin finished within the top 10 of his Marketing capstone cohort, Creative Intelligence and Innovation cohort and Entrepreneurship (Honours) cohort.